Virgo-Alpha/Learning_React/README.md

 Class components are typically used when there are more advanced user interactions, like forms, and animations.

 All class components need to extend the React.Component class.

+Note:
+In JavaScript classes, you need to always call super when defining the constructor of a subclass.
+All React component classes that have a constructor should start with a super(props) call.

 We can rewrite our Hello functional component as a class component: